 |

-During the first appointment, a paediatrician specialising in surgery will conduct a comprehensive review of your child’s surgical condition.
+During the first appointment, a surgeon specialising in surgery for children will conduct a comprehensive review of your child’s surgical condition and determine if a surgery is necessary for your child's condition.
 Depending on the specific situation, additional tests such as blood investigations or diagnostic imaging may be necessary.

-We also provide a 24-hour emergency surgical service.
-The Children's Emergency department is staffed by paediatricians across different specialties.
+For emergency medical and surgical conditions, we provide a 24-hour emergency surgical service.
+The Children's Emergency department is staffed by paediatricians who will assess your child and call upon the relevant surgical specialists as per your child's condition.
 For after-hours assistance, the paediatric surgical registrar and surgeons can be reached through the Hospital switchboard (65) 6908 2222.

 The event marked a significant advancement for paediatric robotic surgery at NUH, where the team received expert guidance from Professor Mohan Gundeti on paediatric procedures using the da Vinci Robotic Surgical System and the latest advancements in the field.